rlrightleft/learn-SQL-MySQL/sqlzoo/1_SELECT_name.md

 ---

 ## Problem 9
+Lesotho and Moldova both have two o characters separated by two other characters.
-Find the countries that have two o characters separated by two other characters.
+Find the countries that have two "o" characters separated by two others.

 **My Solution:**